tweag/FawltyDeps/README.md

 environment to correctly map dependencies (package names) into the imports that they provide.
 This is:

-- any Python environment found via the `--pyenv` option, or
+- any Python environment found via the `--pyenv` option,
-- any Python environment found within your project (`basepath` or the current directory).
+- or if `--pyenv` is not given: any Python environment found within your project (`basepath` or the current directory).
-- Failing that, FawltyDeps will use the _current Python environment_, i.e. the one in which FawltyDeps itself is running.
+- In addition, FawltyDeps will use the _current Python environment_, i.e. the one in which FawltyDeps itself is running.

 As a final resort, when an installed package is not found for a declared